Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 {: .bash}

 ~~~
-illumina_fastq/   nano_fastq/   sample_fastq/
+illumina_fastq/   nano_fastq/
 ~~~
 {: .output}

-This directory contains three subdirectories.
+This directory contains two subdirectories.
 We can tell they are directories and not files because of the trailing '/'.
 They contain all of the raw data we will need for the rest of the course.

 For now, let's have a look in `illumina_fastq`.
 We can do this without changing directories using the `ls` command followed by the name of the directory.